MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A short, discrete work item that an operator does to complete a task.
 Tasks are made up of steps.
 Steps are also the central navigation point in a guide.

 ## Step card
 The fundamental building block in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 You first add text and supporting assets to a Step card in the PC Authoring application.
 You then place holograms that are associated with each step in a real-world environment in [!include[pn-hololens](../includes/pn-hololens.md)] Author mode.
 The operator works through each step to complete a task or series of tasks.
-For more information about Step cards, see [Create steps and add 3D models or 2D media](/mr-docs/guides/pc-app-step-editor-overview).
+For more information about Step cards, see [PC app Step Editor overview](pc-app-step-editor-overview.md).

 ## Style
 Visual properties that you can add to any 3D object to reinforce what you want the operator to do or know.
 Examples of styles include Pick up, Place, and Caution.